|Birth: ||Mar. 18, 1791|

 Brother of Charles, Chrispianos, William, Peggy (Margaret?), Catherine, and John Walker.

 Julius was married to a woman named Elizabeth.
 Following his return home to New River after the War of 1812, he was killed near Eggleston Springs and left on the bank of New River.

 * * * * *

 When this was discovered a posse was organized to search for the suspected killer, one Jeremiah Lucas, who allegedly had been involved with Elizabeth during her husband's absence.
 The man had fled into the mountains, but was easily tracked by his trail in the snow.
-Caught by John Marrs, of the posse members, he was returned and jailed.
+Caught by posse member John Marrs, he was returned and jailed.

-Lucas attacked his jailer by striking him over the head with handcuffs when his food was brought, and escaped, running down the street.
-Mr. George Johnston, the jailer, pursued with an old musket by which he shot Lucas in the leg, and returned him to custody.
-The execution was carried out without further incident on the appointed date by a deputy, William Chapman, of the Sheriff of Giles county, John Chapman.
+Lucas attacked his jailer by striking him over the head with handcuffs when his food was brought.
+That led to his escape, and a run down the street.
+Jailor Mr. George Johnston pursued with an old musket, by which he shot Lucas in the leg, and returned him to custody.
+The execution was carried out without further incident on the appointed date by William Chapman, Deputy of the Sheriff of Giles county, John Chapman.